Creating future health scientists!

 - It offers students the unique opportunity to be mentored by high-caliber academics and professionals in the fields of biomedical and health sciences.

 - It provides a student-centered learning environment that promotes academic and personal development, broadens horizons, and builds confidence to become independent learners.

-- It collaborates with the Institute of Public Health and the Center of Excellence for Sustainability (Office of Public Affairs), as well as the ACG Health and Wellness Center (Student Affairs Office).
+- It collaborates the Center of Excellence in Sustainability, as well as the ACG Health and Wellness Center (Student Affairs Office).

 - Analysis and diagnostics*

 - Diagnostic services*

 - Health and healthcare related professions

 - Health and safety

 - Health bioinformatics/ health informatics*